emqx/blog/en/202110/emqx-newsletter-202109.md

 ### Overload protection

 When under high load, an “ideal robust system” should automatically start back-pressing to where the load is generated, instead of lowering the quality of service or even crash down.
-With the overload protection, EMQ X will do better than setting a hard limit on the total number of connections etc to protect itself, getting one step closer to the “ideal robust system”.
+With the overload protection, EMQX will do better than setting a hard limit on the total number of connections etc to protect itself, getting one step closer to the “ideal robust system”.

 ### Plugin drop-in installation

-EMQ X is highly extensible, as we wrote in a [blog post](https://www.emqx.com/en/blog/develop-and-deploy-emqx-plugin-for-enterprise-4-3), it is possible for plugins to be installed independently.
+EMQX is highly extensible, as we wrote in a [blog post](https://www.emqx.com/en/blog/develop-and-deploy-emqx-plugin-for-enterprise-4-3), it is possible for plugins to be installed independently.

-Starting from 5.0, EMQ X open source users will be able to drop-in install an extension package to upgrade to Enterprise.
+Starting from 5.0, EMQX open source users will be able to drop-in install an extension package to upgrade to Enterprise.